EMsoft-org/EMsoftSuperbuild/ReadMe.md

         cd Release
         cmake -DEMsoft_SDK=/Some/Path/To/EMsoft_SDK -DCMAKE_BUILD_TYPE=Release ../
         make -j

+## Windows Instructions ##

+*Currently ONLY NMake files are supported.
+Visual Studio support is being looked at*

+1. Install your compiler tools
+2. Install CMake on your system
+3. Install a Fortran compiler on your system
+4. Install Git on your system
+1. Clone this repository onto your hard disk.
+2. open a terminal and invoke the following commands

+        cd EMsoftSuperbuild
+        mkdir Debug
+        cd Debug
+        cmake -G "NMake Makefiles" -DEMsoft_SDK=/Some/Path/To/EMsoft_SDK -DCMAKE_BUILD_TYPE=Debug ../
+        nmake
+        cd ../
+        mkdir Release
+        cd Release
+        cmake -G "NMake Makefiles" -DEMsoft_SDK=/Some/Path/To/EMsoft_SDK -DCMAKE_BUILD_TYPE=Release ../
+        nmake

 3. The initial run of CMake is going to take a **REALLY** long time because it will be downloading the full Qt 5.9.3 installer which is about 3~4 GB in size.
 On macOS systems it then must verify the .dmg, mount it and run the installer (which verifies the .app).
 Go get coffee.
 Compiling (the 'make -j' part) should not take that long, only about 5 minutes or so.